Too many people with autism ‘still stuck’ in mental health hospitals – charity

 New figures suggested an NHS England pledge on reducing the number of inpatients had not been met.

-Autistic people and those with a learning disability are still being failed, a charity has said as it described new figures showed too many remained “stuck” in mental health hospitals.
+Autistic people and those with a learning disability are still being failed, a charity has said, describing new figures as showing too many remain “stuck” in mental health hospitals.

 NHS England had pledged to reduce by March this year the number of inpatients to less than half of 2015 levels.